fz172/fanfly/_posts/2025-04-01-audio_jack_test.md

 The not-so-good news is that some wires are misconfigured.

-The good news is that MPB has been very helpful with the debugging process, and now I (almost) know what to do to fix the wires.
+The good news is that MPB has been very helpful with the debugging process, and now I know what to do to fix the wires.
 Even though this is some unanticipated work, I am feeling pretty good about the progress so far.

-To be continued..
+## Fixes

+### J2401

+I opened up the d-sub connector J2401, and rearranged the wires #38 #39 #40 to #40 #41 #42.

+### Audio jacks

+MPB folks sent me a set of new audio jacks with a pigtail.
+So I cut off the old jacks and used crimp connector to reconnect the new jacks.
+The wire color on the new jacks are soldered to match with the harness wire color.
+This will be helpful in the future if I ever need to open up the harness to debug anything else.